LGA Architectural Partners

-LGA Architectural Partners (LGA) is an architectural firm based in Toronto, Ontario, Canada, that specializes in creating sustainable, contextually sensitive and socially minded architecture.
-Their portfolio "represents a wide range of building types that are unified in their commitment to strengthening social objectives".
-LGA is known for its socially responsible architecture and advocacy for affordable housing.
+LGA Architectural Partners (LGA) is an architectural firm founded in 1989 and based in Toronto, Ontario, Canada.
+The firm designs residential, institutional, and community projects with a focus on sustainability and social housing.

+LGA's portfolio includes housing projects and community centres, with several projects designed for vulnerable populations including women and youths.
+The firm is known for its work in affordable housing and socially-oriented architecture.

 Projects

 Euclid Avenue House

-Designed in 2005, the Euclid Avenue House in Toronto was commissioned by Janna Levitt and Dean Goodman as a "living laboratory" from which to explore alternative methodologies to the prevailing trends in Toronto custom homes at the time.
-The narrow infill house was designed with flexible living spaces and an unusual plan, with a public floor dividing the adult and children's zones, to both maximize useful space, ensure public and private spaces as needed and also prompt its inhabitants to engage more with the city.
-The house included many novel sustainable features designed to maximize energy consumption including passive ventilation (the house has no air conditioning), strategic use of natural light (which is maximized through glazed walls and a large skylight above the stairwell), and Toronto's first purpose-built residential green roof.
-The outdoor spaces accommodate various forms of urban agriculture, and the house's lower level was purpose-designed to transition over time from the children's suite to a rental unit.
+Designed in 2005, the Euclid Avenue House in Toronto was commissioned by Janna Levitt and Dean Goodman as a "living laboratory" intended to explore alternative methodologies to the prevailing trends in Toronto custom homes at the time.
+The narrow infill site meant the house was designed with flexible living spaces and an unusual plan, with the aim of encouraging its inhabitants to engage more with the surrounding city.
+The house included several sustainable features, including passive ventilation and Toronto's first purpose-built residential green roof.
+The outdoor spaces accommodate various forms of urban agriculture, and the house's lower level was purpose-designed to transition over time from a children's suite to a rental unit.

 Eva's Phoenix Brant Street

 Eva's Phoenix is a transitional housing and employment training facility in dedication to Eva Smith, an advocate for homeless youth.
 LGA designed the original Eva's Phoenix in 2000.
-When plans of converting the building into condominiums emerged, LGA was tasked to design a new space within a portion of the 1932 Art Deco warehouse building adjacent to the Waterworks development.
-LGA purpose-designed the project to allow newcomers to transition from observing the shelter community's social activity to taking part in it, and giving the residents privacy while also maximizing their safety and security.
-The plan consists of 10 internal ‘houses’ along a ‘main street’ within a three-storey atrium awash with natural daylight from a new roof composed of skylights.
+When plans of converting the building into condominiums emerged, LGA was tasked with designing a new space within a portion of the 1932 Art Deco warehouse building.
+LGA designed the project to allow newcomers to transition from observing the shelter community's social activity to taking part in it, and giving the residents privacy while also addressing safety and security considerations.
+The plan consists of 10 internal 'houses' along a 'main street' within a 3-storey atrium lit by natural daylight from a new roof composed of skylights.
 Each "townhouse" consists of a communal kitchen and small living area on the ground floor, and five personal bedrooms above.
-The shared areas do not have ceilings, to allow for visual openness as well as for daylight from the skylights above.
 In addition to the residential spaces, a third level above one side of the townhouses offers open meeting spaces for staff and passive rooftop surveillance.
-Ancillary spaces for employment skills such as classrooms, workshops, demonstration kitchens and counseling offices where positioned among the three floors.
+Ancillary spaces for employment skills, such as classrooms, workshops, demonstration kitchens, and counseling offices, were positioned among the three floors.